NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: NonLERFness of non-geometric -manifold groups

 If we start from one component $S_1\subset S\cap N_1$, take any component $S_2\subset S\cap N_2$ such that $S_1\cap S_2\cap T'\ne \emptyset$.
-Then $S_1\cap T_1$ and $S_2\cap T_2$ are two families of parallel circles on $T$, but they may not have circles being identified with each other.
-Then we can use the above modification of the fibered structure and choose a proper $j$, such that the new fibered surface satisfies the assumption of the previous case. \end{proof}
+Then $S_1\cap T_1$ and $S_2\cap T_2$ are two families of parallel circles on $T$, but maybe any two circles in these two families are not identified with each other.
+Then we take the above modification of fibered structure for a proper $j$, such that the new fibered surface satisfies the assumption of the previous case. \end{proof}

 Actually, condition (5) is not really necessary in the proof of Theorem \ref{dim3}, but it will make the immersed $\pi_1$-injective surface constructed in Proposition \ref{surface} in a simple shape.